Nevertheless, we're having a good time so far, right, kids?

 What kind of return are you getting on that investment?

-And unfortunately for you know many students they're not getting anywhere near uh the appropriate return if they're getting return at all.
+And unfortunately, for many students, they're not getting anywhere near the appropriate return if they're getting return at all.

-You know these are jobs that you know could be in the six figures.
+These are jobs that could be in the six figures.

 So these are really solid jobs with security as the job market continues to shift and change.

-Now my people tell me that thousands are now currently on Amazon since I promoted my book earlier in this segment buy my book make it to the cart people the war on small business how the government used the pandemic to crush the backbone of America.
+Now, my people tell me that thousands are now currently on Amazon since I promoted my book earlier in this segment.

 We're talking to Carol Roth.

-So congratulations that Linda I'm sorry didn't work out but you must miss that bidet gift.
+I'm sorry to work out, but you must have missed that bidet gift.

 Carol, have you heard of the phrase fake news?

-It just doesn't happen in the bad parts given inflation, given crime, given what's happening with the U.S. Southern border, uh given that we have an unpopular president in the White House.
+Given inflation, given crime, given what's happening with the U.S. southern border, given that we have an unpopular president in the White House, what happened to that red wave that so many folks like me were talking about?

 And not to say that they're not important, but fix them in your communities, not with the government, and didn't spend enough time really hammering on not only the economy, but what they would do to fix it.